discord-podcasts/documentation/how-to/sender.md

 * [Kord](https://github.com/kordlib/kord)
 * [Pycord](https://github.com/Pycord-Development/pycord)

-In order to create your own podcast, where you can stream to you have to get the connection details of a websocket.
-This can be done by requesting a podcast creation.
+In order to stream your audio you have to request a podcast.
+This can be done by [requesting a podcast creation](../resources/podcast.md#post-podcast).
+This will response with a [podcast object](../resources/podcast.md) which contains the id.

-### Create podcast - POST /podcast

-This will response with a [podcast object](../resources/podcast.md) which contains all information about the socket.

 ## Socket connection